AmcacheParser: the complete guide to Eric Zimmerman's tool

 -OutFile Get-ZimmermanTools.ps1

-.\Get-ZimmermanTools.ps1 -Dest C:\Tools\ZTools -NetVersion 6After it finishes, AmcacheParser.exe lives under
+.\Get-ZimmermanTools.ps1 -Dest C:\Tools\ZTools -NetVersion 6After it finishes, AmcacheParser.exe lives under C:\Tools\ZTools\net6\AmcacheParser\.
+Re-running the script later updates every tool in place.

-Option 2 — Direct download from ericzimmerman.github.io#
+Option 2: Direct download from ericzimmerman.github.io#

-Option 3 — Bundled inside KAPE or Velociraptor#
+Option 3: Bundled in KAPE or Velociraptor#

 AmcacheParser.exe `